 - Phone USB charger

 Very easily play stuff from your phone whether it be Pandora or music from your playlist.
-Cost is about $35 so if you only care about amplifying the sound from phone then this is a great option.
+Cost is low so if you only care about amplifying the sound from phone then this is a great option.
 Note that it has a battery gauge and can charge your phone via USB.
 It uses the M12 Milwaukee battery and will last days on one charge.

 As you can see from the image this is a simplified job site radio that is much smaller than the best one.
 It runs off the Milwaukee M12 series batteries and a full charge should get you to 5-6 hours without a break of listening.

 Here’s the Milwaukee jobsite radio that also has a charger.
 It is affordable depending where you buy it and as you can see has a great big sound system.

 Milwaukee Tools is owned by the same company that owns the Ryobi brand, a Hong Kong based conglomerate that also owns Hoover and Dirt Devil.